 Getting other people sick because you came to school sick is not nice.

-So, stay home, get some rest, and follow the Capable Students plan for returning to school healthy and ready to go.
-I promise you will feel much better.
+So, stay home, get some rest, and follow the Raising The Capable Students plan for returning to school healthy and ready to go.